123job-Group/simple-tables/README.md

 # Laravel Simple Tables

-This is simple way to show data in grids for user.
+This is simple way to show data in tables for users.

 **Screenshot:**